Ficool

 "It's more than that."
 Zhao Yu's eyes were thoughtful.
 "The forms are the same ones everyone learns.
 But you... you flow.
 Like you've been doing this for years instead of weeks."

-Zhao Yu was quiet for a moment.
+Zhao Yu was quiet.
 Then: "My father says talent reveals itself in crisis.
-That some people have potential sleeping inside them, waiting for the right moment to wake up."
+That some people have potential sleeping inside them, waiting for the right time to wake up."
 He met Wang Ben's eyes.
 "Maybe that wolf woke something in you."

 "I've been thinking."
-Zhao Yu straightened, wincing slightly.
+Zhao Yu straightened, wincing.
 "When I'm recovered.
 When I can train again.
 I want to train with you.
 Not just alongside you.
 With you."

 "You're a stage ahead of me."